LARP events at NYFA Game School

 What is a larp design jam?

-A two-day workshop for anyone to create, facilitate, or playtest a short larp in 24 hours using secret ingredients.
-It’s like a 48-hour film contest or hack-a-thon, but making and running a larp instead.
+A workshop for anyone to create, facilitate, or playtest a short larp in a few hours using secret ingredients.
+It’s like a hack-a-thon, but making and running a larp instead.

 Who can attend?